Mahnoor271098/TMKT-DLS-2.0/README.md

-Scenario: Admin needs to change disposition
+Scenario: removing and adding lead to hands on table
    Given: I apply tour final disposition equals to no show
    Then: add lead back to hands on table